tldr-pages/tldr/pages/common/ncmpcpp.md

 > Ncmpcpp is a command line music player.

-- Connects to a music player daemon on a given host and port:
+- Connect to a music player daemon on a given host and port:

 `ncmpcpp --host {{ip}} --port {{port}}`

-- Prints the current song to stdout:
+- Print the current song to stdout:

 `ncmpcpp --current-song`